Dappzy/Cryopto-Arbitrage-Checker-Telegram-Bot/README.md

 #### RapidAPI Key:
 1. Visit [Crypto Arbitrage API](https://rapidapi.com/arjunravi868/api/crypto-arbitrage5) on RapidAPI
 2. Sign up or log in to RapidAPI
-3. Subscribe to the API (choose a plan that fits your needs)
+3. Subscribe to the API
 4. Copy your RapidAPI key from the dashboard

 ### 4. Configure Environment Variables